OCN-682-UH/Rickle/Week_08/Good Plot Bad Plot/Good_Plot_Bad_Plot.md

 ![](Good_Plot_Bad_Plot_files/figure-commonmark/unnamed-chunk-4-1.png)

-### This is a bad plot because
+This is a bad plot because

 - There are too many categories in x axis, making the species name overlap and impossible to read.
 - Too much variation in y axis makes bars for uncommon species so small they disappear.
 - Misspellings
 - Overall boring
 - No frog pictures D:

 ![Kermit is stressed](https://pbs.twimg.com/media/By5GJbxCUAEO7xl.jpg)

+# Good Plot

-## Here is an example of a **GOOD plot**
+Here is an example of a **GOOD plot**

 ``` r
 ggmap(Australia) +